 If you've recently relocated, you've probably realized how painful it can be to move big, heavy boxes.
 Straining your muscles can do serious damage to your back.
-Since many relocations happen over a long period of time (first packing, then loading a truck, then unloading), you may have been doing damage to your body for weeks or months before you finally move into a new house.
+Since many relocations happen over a long period (first packing, then loading a truck, then unloading), you may have been doing damage to your body for weeks or months before you finally move into a new house.

 What's worse: if you're living in a new city, you probably don't have a chiropractor yet.
 Now that you’ve settled down, it's important to find the right doctor in your neighborhood for your needs.
 A good chiropractor in your local area can help you recover from your injuries by realigning your spine and suggesting safe, natural ways to heal.